 With the app, you can let us know about a problem to be solved or ask us a question - also outside opening hours.
 We'll get back to you as soon as possible.

-The building superintendent is also responsible for inspecting the actual building components ranging from roof, downpipes, wells, windows and staircases to elevators, heating systems, ventilation systems and other technical installations.
+He or she is also responsible for inspecting the actual building components ranging from roof, downpipes, wells, windows and staircases to elevators, heating systems, ventilation systems and other technical installations.
 Upon agreement with us, the building superintendent hires the craftspeople to perform repairs and maintenance.

 Access to your rental unit

 Occasionally we need to obtain access to a rental unit.
-The causes can be many and of various kinds, just as the time scale may vary.
+The causes can be many and of various kinds, just as the time period may vary.
 Sometimes we need to get into a rental unit immediately, while in other cases we can wait.

 We have established strict rules for rental unit access in order not to disturb tenants by appearing unannounced.